vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

   that good enough, for the MVP anyway.
 - There is actually an additional not so trivial to simulate logic around
   downloads: timeouts and salvaging late blocks.
-It is outside the scope to explain now, but it meant accessing to the above data in other places too, which would have made a channels based implementation more convoluted.
+It is outside the scope to explain now, but it meant accessing the above data in other places too, which would have made a channels based implementation more convoluted.

 ### Disk IO

 I mentioned that reading from and writing to disk uses blocking IO.
-Why not `tokio::fs` (which provides async versions of the standard lib equivalent), you may ask?
+Why not `tokio::fs` (which provides async versions of the standard lib equivalent)?
 This requires a little explanation...

 While I tried not to make excessive premature optimizations, a torrent client _is_ the type of application where performance matters: besides actually downloading things, the second most important thing is that it does so _as fast as possible_.

-Therefore I made some assumptions to drive my decisions, which I believe are
+In line with this, I made two assumptions to drive my decisions, which I believe are sensible:
-sensible:
-- Context switching and thus syscalls are expensive, and has become even more so due to speculative execution mitigations as of late.
+- Many context switches (and syscalls) are expensive, and has become even more so due to speculative execution mitigations as of late.
 Use batching where possible.
 - However, if possible, avoid copying block buffers, of which there could be many.
 Copying many 16 KiB buffers is an unwanted cost.